Frequently Asked Questions

 We believe that feedback on art can not be put into numbers.
 Besides, feedback is relative by default.
 So we decided to use a slider with a minimum and maximum scale.
 You can decide, from your own perspective, what that scale means.
 The artist can use the feedback as a guidance, check out the reviewer’s background and decide what of the feedback is valuable and how to use it.

-Use 3 or less links in a topic to avoid your messages from not being accepted.
+Use 3 or less links in a post to avoid your messages from not being accepted.
 We have set this limit for now to prevent some initial spam.

 You can embed a Youtube video or Soundcloud/Mixcloud player by pasting the link to it in your post and clicking the “Remove Link” button that pops up.